 - Discussant on Dan Snow's History Hit podcast to discuss the Partition of Ireland

 - Discussant on the Cambridge-led podcast, 'Talking Politics', with David Runciman to discuss the Irish general election (12.02.20)

 - Talking head on TV documentary, 'The Great Hunger', produced by Tyrone Productions in association with RTE, University College Cork and The Atlas Of The Great Irish Famine (released in November 2020)

 - Co-founder of The Mether Initiative at St Catharine's College with Des Browne (The Rt Hon. the Lord Browne of Ladyton).
 Chaired panel discussion with two former secretaries of state for Northern Ireland, John Reid and Paul Murphy, and the shadow deputy leader of the House of Lords, Angela Smith, to discuss the challenges of delivering the Good Friday Agreement (21.11.19)

 - Discussant on Radio 4 show 'In Our Time' hosted by Melvyn Bragg on subject of 'The Great Irish Famine' (04.04.19) alongside Cormac O'Grada and Enda Delaney

 - Ireland and the Great War: A Social and Political History (Bloomsbury, 2019).
 Winner of the Royal Historical Society's 2020 Whitfield Prize.

-- R. Bourke and N. Gallagher (eds), The Political Thought of the Irish Revolution (in preparation, Cambridge University Press, 2021)
+- R. Bourke and N. Gallagher (eds), The Political Thought of the Irish Revolution (forthcoming, Cambridge University Press, 2022)